wintercms/meta/release-notes/build-465.md

 - A consistent cross browser focus ring style is now utilized in the backend.
 - Fixed a small typo when using number range filters with no value provided for the minimum.
 - Removed excess space from tab titles when hovering over them.
+- Added styling to distinguish a disabled unchecked checkbox from a enabled unchecked checkbox.

 ## API Changes:
 - Type hint for `registerSchedule` method in `PluginBase` updated to correctly hint the `Illuminate\Console\Scheduling\Schedule` object that is passed to it.